-I was born in beautiful Victoria, British Columbia on July 1st, which also happens to be Canada Day, and grew up as part of a tight knit military family that moved regularly between various locations in Canada, Germany and England.
+I was born in beautiful Victoria, British Columbia on July 1st, which also happens to be Canada Day (making me the true "Joe Canadian"), and grew up as part of a tight knit military family that moved regularly between various locations in Canada, Germany and England.
 During my high school years, I managed to spend an unusually large amount of time on, of all places, rifle ranges, including those in Bisley, England.

 My university years began at Queens University in Kingston, Ontario, where for the first couple of years I could not decide between mathematics and literature, and for the last two years I could not decide amongst literature, philosophy & history.
 The net effect was that I studied a great many subjects.

 These wilfully impractical studies were counter-balanced throughout by a rather intense involvement in the Canadian Armed Forces and specifically with the Royal Canadian Artillery.
 Initially a gunner, then a bombardier, I became a junior officer after graduating in 1985 from the Officer Training Program at the School of Artillery in the Armed Forces Combat Training Centre.
 In the course of several years, I gained experience as a gunner, a gun detachment commander, a gun tractor driver, a command post technician, a surveyor, an observation post radio operator, a range officer, a command post officer, a gun position officer, a forward observation officer, a headquarters staff officer and, most challenging and enjoyable of all, a course officer and chief instructor for combat leadership.